 From Pain to Perspective

-After I wrote that last blog on Friday, I had an appointment with my doctor, and another with my traditional counsellor and the healer at Anishnawbe.
-I wasn’t sure I was gonna be able to make it, but after I published the blog—boom.
-My stomach went down, chilled the fuck out.
+After I wrote that blog post on Friday, I had an appointment with my doctor, another with my traditional counsellor and the healer at Anishnawbe.
+I wasn’t sure I was gonna be able to make it, but after I published that post—boom.
+My stomach went down, it chilled the fuck out.

 I spoke to my doctor and the first thing I said was, “Can I ask you something?
 Are you up for this?
-Are you gonna do this with me again for the next two years?”—as I started crying.
+Are you gonna do this with me again for the next two years?”—I started crying.

 She was like, “What do you mean?”
 I said, “Well, I had heart surgery two years ago, and we spent the whole two years with problem after problem, test after test.
 I had several trips to the ER, and now here I am again after the second surgery, and we already got a problem with my stomach.”